imsahil007/IT-Project_CRM/README.md

 # Installation Steps:

-1. Download the zip and extract it to (for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html) You can also clone the repo in xampp/www and then rename the directory to crm
+1. Download the zip and extract crm directory to (for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)
 2. Open PHPMyAdmin (http://localhost/phpmyadmin)
 3. Create Database named <b>crm</b> and import sql/crm.sql from the root directory of the project
 4. Run wamp server